WDI-SEA/react-development-course-materials/04-APIs and Heroku/06-heroku-lecture.md

 ### Routing Clean URLs With React Router

-Example of default React Router hash-based URL: https://example.com/index.html#/users/me/edit
+Example of a default React Router hash-based URL: https://example.com/index.html#/users/me/edit

 Example of a URL for a public app: